OTTAWA NEPEAN CANADIANS BASEBALL CLUB - CODE OF CONDUCT - Amended and Adopted on October 26, 2020

 Depending on the complexity of the investigation, the League will make a determination on the complaint within 15 days.

 Confidentiality will be assured where possible.
-Details of the case will not be disclosed without prior approval.
-Anonymity will
+Details of the matter will not be disclosed without prior approval.
+Anonymity

 single incident of disrespectful, offensive or abusive comments or behaviour directed towards others, including but not limited